Need New RV Bedding? Easily Find The Perfect Fit For Your Fickle Mattress

 You could do the same.

-You could lay on a bedspread and put another comforter on top of that.
-You can just use a bunch of blankets as your RV comforter.
+You could lay on a bedspread and put another comforter on top of that, and you can just use a bunch of blankets as your RV comforter.

 It doesn't matter!